-The Operation Encompass Teachers Helpline, funded by Home Office and the Department for Education, has extended its operating hours from Monday 4 January.
-It is now available Monday to Friday from 8am to 1pm throughout term-time, including during lockdown restrictions and is available for all staff in educational settings.
+The Operation Encompass Teachers Helpline, funded by Home Office and the Department for Education.
+It is available Monday to Friday from 8am to 11am throughout term-time.
+Tel No: 0204 513 9990

 The Helpline allows staff to speak in confidence with an educational psychologist about how best to support children experiencing domestic abuse.